YetAnotherNerd/whatlastgenre/README.md

   -d, --difflib        enable difflib matching (slow) (default: False)
 ```

-If you seriously want to tag release-types `-r` you should also enable
+If you seriously want to tag releasetypes `-r` you should also enable
 interactive mode `-i`.
 I recommend first doing a dry-run to fill the cache and
-then doing a normal run with `-ir` enabled.
+then doing a normal run with `-ri` enabled.
 This way you can choose the right
 results without much waiting time in between.
+You can use `-r` without `-i` but
+might get less releasetypes.

 Remove the cache file to reset the cache or use `-u` to force cache updates.